Who we are

 What skills are required of the student?
 Is there any special knowledge or a certain level of studies needed?

 It is an advantage if the student knows some basic lab skills, but this is not obligatory.
-The student should have a basic understanding of the genome and epigenetic changes.
-Subjects passed: genetics, biology
+The student should have a basic understanding of the burnout syndrome and epigenetic changes.

 Are there any legal limitations in the student’s involvement